mylad13/mylad13.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal website!
-I'm Milad Farjad, a PhD candidate in Electrical and Computer Engineering at McMaster University, with a focus on multi-agent reinforcement learning (MARL) and mobile robotic systems.
+I am a PhD candidate in Electrical and Computer Engineering at McMaster University, with a focus on multi-agent reinforcement learning (MARL) and mobile robotic systems.
 My research explores cutting-edge AI solutions for autonomous systems, particularly in the realm of collaborative robotics and self-driving technologies.

 ### Research Interests